Welcome To The Houghton Regis Heritage Society Website

 Calcutt Farm, about half a mile north of Bidwell, is surrounded by a moat.
 The house itself appears to be mainly of late 17th or early 18th-century date.
 There is a good semicircular-headed doorway of gauged brickwork.

-Houghton Hall and Houghton Hall Park
+The Brandreth Family Houghton Hall and Houghton Hall Park

-The History of Houghton Hall and Our Park
+Houghton Hall Park

 The Brandreths followed national changes in landscape fashion.
 17th century gardens were enclosed around the house and largely formal.
 In the 18th Century, there was an ever increasing trend towards agricultural improvement and the enjoyment of nature.
 The genius of Lancelot ‘Capability’ Brown (1716-1783) was to combine these two influences into a unified approach to design that was both an economically productive unit, and aesthetically pleasing landscape.
 This became known as English Landscape Park.